officialrajdeepsingh/redirect-with-nextjs/README.md

-I explain the redirection in nextjs. you can understand the redirection functinalty with easy way. you can read my  article on nextjs publication.
+I explain the redirection in nextjs. you can understand the redirect functionality with easy way. you can read my  article on nextjs publication.

 https://medium.com/p/5a639b9bbed5
 ## Getting Started